Table of Contents

 2013

-Zoom finally set up its services and raised $6M in Series A round of funding in January.
+Zoom finally set up its services and raised $6M in a Series A round of funding in January.
 It launched version 1.0 of the program, which increased the total number of conference participants to 25.
-Moreover, it had 400,000 users by the end of the first month.
+By the end of the first month, Zoom had 400,000 users.

 2015

-Zoom raised $30M in Series C round of funding in February.
-Moreover, the total number of active users reached 40 million, and over 65,000 organizations subscribed to its services.
+Zoom raised $30M in a Series C round of funding in February.
+By this time, the total number of active users reached 40 million, and over 65,000 organizations subscribed to its services.

-The company set up its version 2.5 in October, which enabled the users to host a conference with a maximum of 50 participants and 1,000 for the business plan subscribers.
+In October, the company launched version 2.5, which enabled users to host conferences with a maximum of 50 participants for standard plans and up to 1,000 participants for business plan subscribers.

 2017

-Zoom raised $100M in Series D round of funding in January and reached a $1B valuation.
+Zoom raised $100M in a Series D round of funding in January, achieving a $1B valuation.

-Over the months, it launched various products such as telehealth and enabled features such as multiple screens and device meetings, calendar integration, etc. Moreover, it also took its first steps towards AI Speech Recognition programs.
+Throughout the year, Zoom introduced several new products, such as telehealth services, and added features like multiple screens and device meetings, calendar integration, and initial AI Speech Recognition capabilities.

 2019

 Zoom became a public company via an IPO.
-At the end of the trading, the company’s valuation raised to $16B.
+At the end of its first trading day, the company’s valuation reached $16B.

-As the COVID-19 pandemic started spreading in some countries, many companies, universities, and institutions switched to remote working, distance learning, and online social interaction.
-This led to a spike in the number of Zoom users.
+As the COVID-19 pandemic began spreading in some countries, many companies, universities, and institutions switched to remote working, distance learning, and online social interaction.
+This led to a surge in the number of Zoom users.

 2020

-Zoom gained 2.22 million users by February, which was more than the number of users acquired in 2019 entirely.
+Zoom gained 2.22 million users by February, surpassing the number of users acquired during the entire year of 2019.

 In March, the number of daily meeting participants reached 300 million.
-Moreover, the company’s valuation stood at $67B by June.
+By June, the company’s valuation had soared to $67B.

-By September, the stock prices surged by 569%, and the market capitalization stood at $129B.
-This number reached $140B by the end of October, making Zoom’s value higher than ExxonMobil, a 130-year-old company.
-However, Zoom witnessed a recent drop of 15% in the stock price in November.
+By September, Zoom’s stock prices surged by 569%, and its market capitalization reached $129B.
+By the end of October, the market capitalization rose to $140B, making Zoom’s value higher than ExxonMobil, a 130-year-old company.
+However, in November, the company experienced a 15% drop in stock prices.

 Now that we’ve seen how Zoom has grown and achieved success over the past few years, let’s move on to knowing.